Maze graphics or online Mazes in virtual reality are cool, but nothing can

 maze.

-Denmark), the Samso Labyrinten on the Island of Samso in Denmark has an area of
+(both Denmark), the Samso Labyrinten on the Island of Samso in Denmark has an

 - Oldest hedge maze: The maze in the gardens of Hampton Court Palace,